 Reporting Crimes and Emergencies

 Students, faculty, and staff are encouraged to report all suspicious activities and/or persons observed on campus, all criminal incidents and violations, and all emergencies to Campus Security.
 At the three off-campus locations, the Marine Education Training Center, Aeronautics Program & Commercial Aviation Program, call 911 immediately for emergencies and criminal incidents and violations; report these incidents afterward to Campus Security at (808) 284-1270.
+In addition, we also have an anonymous telephone line; callers who have an incident or crime to report, but wish to remain anonymous may dial (808) 842-2595.

 Calls should be made promptly to improve Campus Security and Police ability to prevent potential crimes, to apprehend suspects, and/or to investigate situations.
 Upon receipt of a call, a Security Officer will respond immediately to the site of the emergency.
 Every incident is investigated, and a report is filed by the Investigating Officer upon receipt of a complaint.